Expressions of interest for community funding

 With our funding we are looking to commission a small number of groups/organisations in each borough across NW London to help us with our outreach work.

-We are ideally looking to provide around £2-3,000 per organisation but will consider higher bids if you are covering multiple areas and/or groups.
+We are ideally looking to provide up to £3.5k per organisation but will consider higher bids if you are covering multiple areas and/or groups.

-Our aim is to have organisations ready to start their work from the end of September 2023.
+Our aim is to have organisations ready to start their work from mid-October 2024 through to February 2025.

 Please specify on your application if you can specifically support children and young families, in addition to our outreach to adults, we are also looking for organisations who can support us with information on the children's flu nasal spray.